Octagonal relations: Examples of measures

 The indices $-(a+\al p^n)$ and $-(b+\be p^n)$ we write as $p^n -a+(p-1-\al )p^n$ and $p^n-b+(p-1-\be )p^n$.
 Observe that $0\leq \al <p$ implies $0\leq p-1-\al <p$.
 Hence we get

 by Lemma 4.3 and the equality $\sum _{\al =0}^{p-1}(\al +1) \al _{p^n - a+\al p^n}^{(n+1)}(\si ) =\al _{-a}^{(n)}(\si )$.
 The cases $0<b<a\leq p^n$ and $0<a=b\leq p^n$ we check in the same way. \hpb

 Remark.
-The $\ga _i^{(n)}(\si )$'s are $\ell$-adic Galois dilogarithms.
-They satisfy a kind of distribution formula (see Lemma 4.3.).
+The coefficients $\ga _i^{(n)}$'s are a kind of $p$-adic Galois dilogarithms at $\xi ^i_{p^n}$.
+They satisfy a kind of distribution formula (see Lemma 4.5.).
 (More about the distribution formulas for $l$-adic Galois polylogarithms one can find in \cite{NW3}).
 However they do not give measures on $\zp$.
-In the above example we have seen that we can get a measure on $(\zp )^2$ from the $\ga _i^{(n)}(\si )$'s.
+In the above example we have seen that we can construct a measure on $(\zp )^2$ from the $\ga _i^{(n)}(\si )$'s.

 {\bf Example 5.3. } {\it Let $c\in \zp ^\times$.
 The family of functions $\mu ^{(n)}:\Zbb /(p^n) \times \Zbb /(p^n) \to \Zbb _p$ given by

 is a measure on $\Zbb _p\times \Zbb _p$.
 We shall denote the above measure on $ \Zbb _p \times \Zbb _p $ by $\Nc _2(c)$. }